-He is an all-time great, the most expensive signing in football's history and earns a staggering salary while plying his trade at one of the world's most prestigious clubs - yet Cristiano Ronaldo has rarely appeared content at Real Madrid this season.
+He is an all-time great, the most expensive signing in football's history and earns a staggering salary while plying his trade at one of the world's most prestigious clubs - yet Cristiano Ronaldo has, at times, not appeared content at Real Madrid this season.

 |CRISTIANO RONALDO'S CAREER STATS

-Florentino Perez, the Real Madrid president, has made extending Ronaldo's contract his No.1 priority and claimed last week that he would not even sell the Portuguese forward for €1 billion.
+Florentino Perez, the club president, has made extending Ronaldo's contract his main priority and claimed last week that he would not even sell the Portuguese forward for €1 billion.

 But while a new contract remains unsigned, the vultures will continue to circle.
 United, in particular, have made their intentions known and the feedback they have received on their intention to bring Ronaldo back to Old Trafford has been positive.